-Imagine a world where you could mimic the most elite athletes’ microbiome to improve your athletic prowess.
+Imagine a world where you could mimic the most elite athletes’ microbiome and cellular health to improve your athletic prowess.
 Does this sound like science fiction?
 Maybe.
 But, what if we told you that every athlete is covered in and full of microbes that provide an edge over their competition, and has a unique cellular and mitochondrial health profile that helps them produce energy, moderate inflammation, and recover?